-- The title page must include the title, first name(s) and second name(s) of the author(s), authors’ affiliations (department, institution, city, and country), postal and e-mail addresses of the corresponding author, conflicts of interests, and funding source(s), as follows:
+- The title page must include the title, first name(s) and second name(s) of the author(s), authors’ affiliations (department, institution, city, and country), e-mail address of the corresponding author, personal or institutional Twitter account if the authors so wish, conflicts of interests, and funding source(s), as follows:

 - Title.
 Concise and informative.
 Titles are often used in information retrieval systems (indexes).
 Avoid abbreviations and formulae where possible.